3D Scanning FAQs

 9. Can 3D scanning be used for reproducing artistic or sculptural pieces?

-Yes, 3D scanning is often employed to reproduce artistic or sculptural pieces.
-It allows artists and craftsmen to create digital replicas, make modifications, or produce duplicates of intricate sculptures and artworks.
+Yes, 3D scanning is frequently used to reproduce artistic or sculptural pieces.
+It allows artists and craftsmen to:

 10. Are there limitations to using 3D scanning in reverse engineering?